advice on e-mail

 Use anti-virus software and keep it up to date.

-Back up your e-mail folders regularly.
+Back up your e-mail regularly.

-Choice of e-mail software
+Choice of e-mail program

 This is the most important piece of software you have (along with your browser) that must be resistant to viruses.